kaaariyaaa/MCBEAddonTemplate/README.md

 ### 4. Using `setup.js`

-This script can also be launched directly from File Explorer.

 The `setup.js` script automates the initial setup steps (installing dependencies, renaming the project, and generating UUIDs).

 To set up your project, run the following command in Command Prompt or PowerShell: